bioinfogenome/GSP/README.md

 3. type "cmake ./src"
 4. type "make"

 note: If cmake is not installed, please go to https://cmake.org/.

+# bin
+The bin folder contains the executable files of GSP and the dependencies, all of them has tested in Ubuntu 14.04 (64-bit).

 # Usage
 <b>Usage:</b> GSP